w3c/wai-quick-start/source/designing.html.erb.md

 {:/}

 * [<abbr title="World Wide Web Consortium">W3C</abbr> Accessibility](/standards/webdesign/accessibility): Introduces accessibility and provides links to many helpful resources
-* [Accessibility Principles](/WAI/intro/people-use-web/principles): An introduction to the <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> requirements
+* [Accessibility Principles](/WAI/intro/people-use-web/principles): @@Briefly introduces the concepts behind accessibility requirements@@
-* [How people with disabilities use the web](/WAI/intro/people-use-web): Real-life examples of the benefits of accessibility for people with disabilities
+* [How people with disabilities use the web](/WAI/intro/people-use-web): @@Real-life examples of the benefits of accessibility@@
-* [Web Accessibility Tutorials](/WAI/tutorials/): Shows you how to develop web content that is accessible to people with disabilities
+* [Web Accessibility Tutorials](/WAI/tutorials/): Shows you how to develop web content that is accessible @@mostly covers coding but includes some guidance on designing for example the images tutorial@@
 * [Before and After Demonstration](/WAI/demos/bad/): Shows an inaccessible and accessible version of the same website, with annotations on accessibility barriers and repairs
 * [Web Accessibility Evaluation Tools List](/WAI/ER/tools/): Includes tools to help explore contrast ratio